 And while we wait for Providence to intervene to save this wretched land more innocent men, women and children will be kidnapped, tortured, murdered and dumped on the roads of Balochistan to become mere digits in the death tally.

 God save these poor souls.

-Here are some video reports from Al Jazeera and the BBC on Balochistan and the double cross of Pakistan in the fight against terrorism.
+Here is a video report from Al Jazeera on Balochistan and the double cross of Pakistan in the fight against terrorism.